MiguelYann/MyAppLearning/README.md

 ## Languages

-For this project I will use HTML5, CSS3, and JavaScript(with library Jquery and Framework Bootstrap) for FrontOffice and PHP(Symphony) for BackOffice.
+For this project
+ I will use HTML5, CSS3, and JavaScript(with library Jquery and Framework Bootstrap) for FrontOffice and PHP(Symphony) for BackOffice.

+ ##Build